Skip to content

 Inheritance or windfall arrives.
 Deciding whether to deploy now vs save monthly.
 Lump sum wins if deploying at same return — usually does.

-Lump sum always wins?
+Lump sum typically wins?

 For matched returns, yes — early money compounds longer.
 Market timing rarely works; lump sum beats drip on average.